indigo-astronomy/indigo/indigo_drivers/rotator_lunatico/README.md

 Driver is developed and tested with:
 * Armadillo controller

-## NOTE:
+## NOTES:

-This driver can not be loaded if *indigo_focuser_lunatico* is loaded as both drivers have the same functionality.
+* This driver can not be loaded if *indigo_focuser_lunatico* is loaded as both drivers have the same functionality.
 The only difference is that "Main" port of *indigo_focuser_lunatico* driver is configured as Focuser.

+* In devices with female DB9 connectors, pins are horizontally flipped.
+In Software pin 1 corresponds to pin 5 on female DB9, pin 6 corresponds to pin 9 etc. There is no such flipping for the devices with male DB9 connectors.